Looking for new clients? Meet them on Reedsy

 To avoid any such disruption, keep the finalized storyboard nearby.
 Whenever you change something inherent in a character’s design or setting, go back to the storyboard, see where this character or setting appears throughout the book, and make the necessary changes there.
 Be sure to proofread the whole book at the end.

 Once you’ve completed that check, you’re pretty much finished!
 We hope this guide, filled with insights from illustrators on Reedsy, has prepared you well to work on a children’s book.
-If you need any help finding a gig, check out our list of places to find children’s book illustrator jobs or this interview with one of Reedsy's top illustrators.
+If you need any help finding a gig, check out this list of places to find children’s book illustrator jobs or this interview with one of Reedsy's top illustrators.
 We look forward to seeing your work out there soon!